Enhance your academic skill set for continued studies

-Which GAS program is for you?
+Which General Arts & Science program is right for you?

-If one of your goals is to continue onto a higher-level post-secondary institute, the GAS diploma program may be better suited for you, providing you with at least a year’s worth of transfer credits.
-The first year of the course is identical to the one-year GAS certificate program.
-Over the course of the second year you will explore liberal studies in a post-secondary program and develop university-level academic skills.
+If one of your goals is to continue onto a higher-level post-secondary institute, the General Arts & Science diploma program may be better suited for you, providing you with at least a year’s worth of transfer credits.
+The first year of the course is identical to the one-year General Arts & Science certificate program.
+Over the course of the second year, you will explore liberal studies in a post-secondary program and develop university-level academic skills.

-Transfer to other Programs within the College
+Transfer to other programs within George Brown

 Through transfer agreements and institution partnerships, graduates of this George Brown College program may be eligible for advanced standing transfer credits at various post-secondary institutions.

 Graduates with a program GPA of 3.0 or higher may be eligible for admission to the Faculty of Arts and Science at the University of Toronto with 6.0 transfer credits.
-Eligible students also will have the opportunity to enrol in spring/summer course(s) at U of T, after completing Semester 2, and earn additional course credits towards their degree.
+Eligible students also will have the opportunity to enrol in spring/summer course(s) at U of T, after completing Semester 2 and earn additional course credits towards their degree.

 Brittany Barber returned to Canada after living in the United States for 13 years to attend the General Arts and Science program at George Brown College.
 After completing high school, she had no idea where to begin looking for a post-secondary education.
 She took a leap and moved back to Canada after finding out that a university preparatory program would allow her to earn transfer credits towards a degree.
-She plans to attend university after graduation, and hopes to eventually earn a Masters of Communication.
+She plans to attend university after graduation and hopes to eventually earn a Master's of Communication.
 She aspires to become a travel writer and author.